OmarHany10/TaskManagementSystem/README.md

 ## Features

-- User authentication with JWT and role-based access control (Admin, Project Manager, and User).
+- **User Authentication**: Secure authentication using JWT, with role-based access control for Admins, Project Managers, and Users.
-- Manage tasks, including creating, updating, deleting, and assigning them to users.
+- **Task Management**: Comprehensive management of tasks, including creating, updating, deleting, assigning, and tracking.
-- Manage and track comments on tasks.
+- **Comment Management**: Manage and track comments on tasks for effective collaboration.
-- Log and view activity logs for users and tasks.
+- **Activity Logging**: Track and log user and task activities for audit and accountability.
-- Manage projects, including assigning users and tracking project-specific tasks.
+- **Project Management**: Handle projects, including assigning users, tracking tasks, and managing project details.
+- **Role Management**: Admins can assign specific roles to users to control access.
+- **CRUD Operations**:
-- Full CRUD operations for users and projects (Admins only for some operations).
+  - Full support for **Create**, **Read**, **Update**, and **Delete** operations for tasks, users, projects, and comments.
+  - Simplifies resource management and promotes a standardized API design.
+- **Overdue Task Tracking**: Identify overdue tasks for better time management.
+- **Layered Architecture**: Implements a clear separation of concerns using Services, Repositories, and DTOs.
+- **Repository Pattern**: Simplifies database operations by abstracting query logic into reusable, maintainable classes.
+- **Unit of Work**: Ensures consistency by grouping multiple database operations into a single transaction.
+- **Scalability**: Designed with scalability in mind, enabling easy addition of features and expansion of functionality.

 ---